raspberrypilearning/scary-spot-the-difference/worksheet.md

 1. Save your file again and then run it by pressing `F5`.

 1. You should see a blank rectangular window open.
-This is the pygame window.
+This is the Pygame window.
 It should close itself straight away, as your program reaches the `pygame.quit()` line.

-## Displaying and image
+## Displaying an image

-1. To display an image in pygame you first need to load the image up.
-You can start with the spot the difference image.
-Place this line *above* the `pygame.quit()` line.
+1. To display an image in Pygame, you first need to load the image.
+You can start with the Spot the Difference image.
+Place this line above the `pygame.quit()` line.
 If you've used a different image, don't forget to change the name.

 	``` python
 	difference = pygame.image.load('spot_the_difference.jpg')
 	```

-1. The image may be too big or too small for your monitor, so the next step is to scale it using the `width` and `height` variables you created earlier.
+1. The image may be too big or small for your monitor, so the next step is to scale it using the `width` and `height` variables you created earlier.

 	```python
 	difference = pygame.transform.scale(difference, (width, height))
 	```

-1. These lines have just loaded the image into the Raspberry Pi memory.
-To display them on the screen you need to *blit* the image onto the window, and then update the display, to show it.
+1. These lines have just loaded the image into the Raspberry Pi's memory.
+To display them on the screen, you need to 'blit the image onto the window, and then update the display to show it.

     ``` python
     screen.blit(difference, (0, 0))
     pygame.display.update()
     ```

-    This line blits the image to the coordinates `x = 0` and `y = 0`.
-That is, the top left corner of the image is being place in the top left corner of the window.
+    This line blits the image to the coordinates `x = 0` and `y = 0`; that is, the top-left corner of the image is being placed in the top-left corner of the window.

 1. Save and run the file again to see the image displayed.

-1. You might find that the image does not display for long enough for you to see it, so you can add a small `sleep` to the end of the program, just before pygame quits.
+1. You might find that the image doesn't display for long enough for you to see it, so you can add a small `sleep` to the end of the program, just before Pygame quits.

 	```python
 	screen.blit(difference, (0,0))